mubashirhassanpk/prompts/README.md

 Below is a collection of prompts and ideas designed to create useful tools and WordPress plugins for your website.
 These prompts focus on building practical, user-friendly tools to enhance functionality and engagement, perfect for developers, bloggers, and business owners.

 ---
+## Google Translator Prompt for DeepSeek
+Create a fully responsive and modern translator website that integrates Google Translate’s free API (no API key required).
+The website should have a sleek, minimal design with a focus on user experience and accessibility.

+I have no coding knowledge.
+I have domain and hosting.
+So give me code to create my tool website.
+Also, add a text area to add some content to explain my tool.

+Features we need:

+Website Name: "AI Translation Tool"
+Detect Language Automatically
+Add more languages like: English, French, Spanish, German, Hindi, Odia, Telugu, Tamil, Gujarati, Sanskrit, also add other country languages.
+Give me the option to upload a logo and favicon.
+Give me options for SEO optimization.

+---

 ## WordPress Plugin Prompts